devanfer02/KRS-API/README.md

 ## Installing Package and Dependancy
 ### make sure you run the command in the same folder as the downloaded project
 Command line for installing :
+- npm install

+If the above command line doesn't install all dependencies, type the following command :
 - npm init --y
 - npm install @hapi/hapi
 - npm install nanoid@3.x.x